mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

 This concludes my approach to using (abusing?) home assistant and the MQTT integration as the central part of my home automation setup.

 I did use MQTT as the standard to centralize all my components on, have a look at the other posts presented in the [home automation overview post] of how to get there.
-Examples of other components that use MQTT in the same fashion are window contacts, PIR, smoke and water detectors, automated blinds, etc.
+Examples of other components that use MQTT in the same fashion are window contacts, PIR, smoke and water detectors, motorized blinds, etc.

 The advantage of home assistant though is that it does not need to all be the same protocol, so it is quite easy to add other integrations in the mix as well.
 A notable example of this is an automation where I link one of these push buttons to a [Philips Hue light]; as far as home assistant is concerned, both of these are light entities.